forestgrape/coronavirus/index.md

     - The spike proteins of coronaviruses needs to be primed which usually means cleaved for cell entry.
 This cleaving can require proteases and the right physiological conditions[Holmes](#holmes).

+### tropism in the metabolic phase
+[in work]<br>
+According to my literature readings few is known about how coronaviruses behave in different cell types. [todo: search&read]

+#### conditions inside the cell
+* The cell environment shouldn't deactivate the virus or alarming the immune system to do so.
+* The cell should be able to produce lots of virions and thus should have a performant metabolism.

-### host preferences
+### host factors
 * the host immune system should not know how to fight the virus
 * at the point of arrival the immune system should be diminished or absent

-### tissue tropism
+#### tissue tropism
 The outer layer of a body i.e. the surface of a body - anything that can be reached while the body is not injured - is called epithelial layer and the cells epithelial cells i.e. the cells on the surface.
 This layer has often various protections e.g. dead cells (which is the case for the skin) or mucus (which is the case in the respiratory tract).
 So even if a virion reaches a target host there still many obstacles to reach an exploitable tissue:
 * acidic fluids (e.g. stomach acid)
 * mucus clearance
 * protecting layers: dead cells on the epithelium (e.g. skin)

-### metabolic tropism
-[in work]<br>
-According to my literature readings few is known about how coronaviruses behave in different cell types. [todo: search&read]

-#### conditions inside the cell
-* The cell environment shouldn't deactivate the virus or alarming the immune system to do so.
-* The cell should be able to produce lots of virions and thus should have a performant metabolism.

 ### cell tropism
 The overall cell tropism is the combination of the [virion tropism](#virion-tropism) which determines cell entry and the [tropism in the metabolic](#metabolic-tropism) phase which determines the changes in the cells metabolism induced upon viral entry.